U.S. Route 1/9: Essex and Hudson counties

 The Pulaski Skyway carries US 1/9 between Newark and Jersey City.
-The skyway crosses the Passaic River into Kearny, Hudson County, where it passes over industrial areas and a CSAO railroad spur, and the Hackensack River into Jersey City.
+The skyway crosses the Passaic River into Kearny, Hudson County, where it passes over industrial areas and a Conrail Shared Assets Operations railroad spur, and the Hackensack River into Jersey City.
 In Jersey City, the skyway passes over PATH's Newark–World Trade Center line and CSAO's Northern Branch line before heading over US 1/9 Truck and the Northern Branch line again.
-At the east end of the Pulaski Skyway, US 1/9 reaches the Tonnele Circle, where it intersects the north end of US 1/9 Truck as well as the western terminus of Route 139.
+At the east end of the Pulaski Skyway, US 1/9 reaches the Tonnele Circle, where it intersects with the northern terminus of US 1/9 Truck as well as the western terminus of Route 139.
 Here, US 1/9 head north on four-lane divided surface road called Tonnele Avenue, named for local landowner and politician John Tonnelé.
 The road passes over NJ Transit's Morris & Essex Lines and then CSAO's National Docks Secondary line before running through urban areas.
-It turns more to the north-northeast before reaching an interchange with CR 678.
+It turns more to the north-northeast before reaching an interchange with Secaucus Road (CR 678).
 At this point, US 1/9 crosses into North Bergen.
 In this area, the road crosses over Amtrak's Northeast Corridor and coming to a channelized intersection with the eastern terminus of Route 3 that also provides access to eastbound Route 495.
 A short distance later, US 1/9 becomes a four-lane undivided road and reaches a partial interchange with Route 495; the only direct connection available is a ramp from westbound Route 495 to southbound US 1/9.
-After this, the road comes to a diamond interchange with CR 676 and CR 681.
-From this point, US 1/9 continues north-northeast, crossing NJ Transit's Hudson–Bergen Light Rail near the line's northern terminus at the Tonnelle Avenue station.
-Past this station, the road runs to the east of the North Bergen Yard and is still lined with businesses.
+After this, the road comes to a diamond interchange with Union Turnpike (CR 676) and Paterson Plank Road (CR 681).
+From this point, US 1/9 continues north-northeast, crossing NJ Transit's Hudson–Bergen Light Rail near the line's northern terminus at the Tonnelle Avenue Station.
+Past this station, the road runs to the east of CSX's North Bergen Yard and is still lined with businesses.